 All of your job search content should be error-free.
 Before posting your LinkedIn and other online profiles, and sending out your resume accompanied by email messages, look them over very carefully.

 And don’t rely on Spell Check.
-The “manger” for “manager” flub will pass right through Spell Check.
-Have someone (or several people) review and help you edit the documents and online profile content.
-Pay close attention to typos in your contact info, for obvious reasons.
+The “manger” for “manager” flub will pass right through it, for instance.
+And pay close attention to typos in your contact info, for obvious reasons.

 Be aware that grammatical errors can convey the wrong message and even make you look ridiculous.
 Watch for confusing misplaced modifiers and phrases that distort what you meant to say.